bowenbee/PowerPlatform/Alphabet Selector/README.md

 ## Description

-This is a Canvas App Component built using PowerFx Code that allows the user to select a letter which will then filter a datasource for items starting with that letter.
-This component can be used in a responsive app and support horizontal and vertical orientation.
+This Canvas App Component, built using PowerFx code, allows the user to select a letter, which then filters a datasource for items starting with that letter.
+The component is responsive and supports both horizontal and vertical orientations.

+Per Micorosoft's best practice, It is recommended that you import this component into a component library as opposed to a local component in an individual app.

-Original blog post for this solution was written [here](https://www.openai.com)
+Original blog post for this solution was written [here](https://www.openai.com).

 ## Component Property Details